 Moral of the story?
 Measuring the online marketing ROI is more than a means to justify your spending or to gauge performance.
 Its in-depth insights allow marketers to identify the exact content and channels that resonate best with customers, which leads to even more effective marketing.

-Learn how to build rapport with the modern buyer and grow your sales leads with our free ebook, Discover your ideal customers.
+Learn how to build rapport with the modern buyer and grow your sales leads with our free ebook, Understanding Your Audience.